JUB-Yoush/home/src/routes/blog/htn23.md

 Anyone else miss [Reading Music!?](https://youtu.be/re1IjZsUGtU?si=HvzsnymtDP7xshZu)

 I was a hacker at [Hack the North](https://hackthenorth.com/) this year.
 As my second hackathon, it was a great time, and I'd definitely come back for next year.
-Each hackathon I attend makes me feel exponentially more prepared and knowledgeable about hackathons, and I though I would spread what conclusions I've come to draw from this event specifically.
+Each hackathon I attend makes me feel exponentially more prepared and knowledgeable about hackathons, and I thought I would spread what conclusions I've come to draw from this event specifically.

 So here are some of the things I learned at Hack the North (abbreviated to HTN from now on), to make the most of your time at HTN or any other hackathon.